Federal Educational Rights & Privacy Act

 - major field of study

 - participation in officially recognized activities and sports

 - weight and height of members of athletic teams

-Students not wishing the dissemination of "directory information" without prior consent must submit a written notice to the Office of Admissions and Records stating which of the above items are not to be released to the general public.
+Students wishing to change the status for the dissemination or non-dissemination of "directory information" without prior consent may submit either of the forms listed below to the Office of Enrollment Services stating which preference they choose.
 All other information not listed above that relates directly to the student cannot be released without the student’s written permission.

 The college registrar can provide additional information on the Family Educational Rights and Privacy Act (Buckley Amendment).